sajidhamdard/learnjavascript/Exercises/solution-03.md

 }
 ```

-8. Take a number and check if number \* 20 makes it 100 or not.
+### Question 8.
+Take a number and check if number \* 20 makes it 100 or not.
 If yes the print Yes else print No

 ```
 let num = 5;